IIT-LAND/reval_clustering/docs/source/datadimension.rst

     AMI = 0.75; ACC (external) = 0.93; Normalized stability: 0.1 (0.004; 0.194); ACC = 0.98

-Increasing the sampling size, the algorithm was able to correctly identify the three distributions and correctly identify groups 2 and 3.
+Increasing the sampling size, the algorithm was able to correctly identify the three distributions.